pam-param-pam/I-Drive/README.md

 Sadly discord still groups all requests per ip as well, so the ratelimits are still sometimes hit.

 Discord issues cloudflare bans if you make more than 10k 4xx requests in 10 minutes.
-**iDrive** tries to avoid this as much as possible, including throwing 502 errors when it can't handle more requests
+**iDrive** tries to avoid this as much as possible, including throwing 502 errors when it can't handle more requests.

 ## Why use both webhooks and Discord bots?